FedML-AI/FedIoT/experiments/Resberry_Pi/Readme.md

 Avg comp time: 9.641s
 ratio between comm and comp: 1.095

-## Raspberry Pi Results on May 19th.
+## Raspberry Pi Results on May 18th.

-# Personalized threshold
+I. Personalized threshold

 At each communication round, the system would randomly select 1 device and its data to train the model